AnkanSaha/fossradar/README.md

 **Step 3: Create your project TOML file**

-Create a file `data/projects/your-project-slug.toml` (replace `your-project-slug` with your actual project slug):
+Create a file `data/projects/your-project-slug.toml` (replace `your-project-slug` with your actual project slug).

+📝 **Reference Template**: Check `data/projects/example-reference.toml` for a complete reference with all available fields and inline documentation.

 ```toml
 # Example structure - replace with your actual project details